 13. Repetition of steps above, as needed, where the source IAB-donor-CU can request addition, modification or release of for the offloaded traffic of the descendant IAB-node.
 The target IAB-donor-CU can fully or partially reject addition or modification requests by the source IAB-donor-CU.

-The target IAB-donor-CU may trigger the modification of the L2 transport of the offloaded traffic in the target IAB-donor-CU’s topology.
+The target IAB-donor-CU may trigger the modification of the L2 transport of the offloaded traffic in the target IAB-donor-CU’s IAB topology.
 The target IAB-donor-CU may further provide updated TNL address information for the descendant IAB-node to the source IAB-donor-CU.

-The full or partial release (e.g. for revoking) of traffic offload pertaining to the descendant IAB-nodes and their served UEs follows the same procedure as defined for the partial migration in clause 8.17.3.1.
+The full or partial release (e.g., for revoking) of traffic offload pertaining to the descendant IAB-nodes and their served UEs follows the same procedure as defined for the partial migration in clause 8.17.3.1.

 8.17.4 IAB Inter-CU Backhaul RLF recovery for single connected IAB-node